lwanger/cooked_input/CONTRIBUTING.md

 someone else's release schedule.
 Bump the pin deliberately, in its own commit, so that a new checker's findings are never mixed into an unrelated change.

-**The annotation ratchet.** `per-file-ignores` in `pyproject.toml` lists the modules that are not yet annotated.
-Like the coverage floor, that list only ever shrinks, and it shrinks in the PR that types the module.
-Never add a module back to it.
+**The annotation ratchet is finished.** `per-file-ignores` in `pyproject.toml` once listed the modules that were not yet annotated, and shrank by one line per PR.
+Every source module is annotated now, so what remains in that list is the tests-and-examples policy exemption below — not a backlog.
+Never add a source module back to it: a new module arrives annotated.

+`[[tool.ty.overrides]]` holds one suppression, `invalid-assignment` on `get_table.py`.
+That one is not a checker artifact — it marks issue #65, where `TableStyle` documents the four `RULE_*` constants for `vrules` but they are all `HRuleStyle` members, so `TableStyle(vrules=RULE_HEADER)` raises.
+Fixing it changes behavior, so it wants its own PR;
+the suppression goes away with it.

 Tests and examples are exempt from `ANN` by policy — annotations buy little in a test, and the examples are demo scripts rather than library code. `ty` still checks the tests, and